phoughton/leet_probs/README.md

-# Python Project Template for your projects

-Use as a template for python repos, just basics to support python development and testing.
+# Python leet codes and other practice problems

 ## Run the tests